-CONCLUSION For the foregoing reasons, Requester's appeal is granted in part and denied in part, and the Township is required to provide the entirety of all responsive emails, except for GREGG00176 and GREGG00178, to the Requester within thirty days.
+CONCLUSION For the foregoing reasons, Requester's appeal is denied, and the Township is not required to take any further action.
 This Final Determination is binding on all parties.
 Within thirty days of the mailing date of this Final Determination, any party may appeal to the Centre County Court of Common Pleas.
 65 P.S. § 67.1302(a).
 All parties must be served with notice of the appeal.
 The OOR also shall be served notice and have an opportunity to respond as per Section 1303 of the RTKL.
-However, as the quasi-judicial tribunal adjudicating this matter, the OOR is not a proper party to any appeal and should not be named as a party.1 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.
-FINAL DETERMINATION ISSUED AND MAILED: November 6, 2018 /s/ Jill S. Wolfe APPEALS OFFICER JILL S. WOLFE, ESQ.
+However, as the quasi-judicial tribunal adjudicating this matter, the OOR is not a proper party to any appeal and should not be named as a party.
+This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.

+FINAL DETERMINATION ISSUED AND MAILED: November 6, 2018

+/s/ Jill S. Wolfe

+APPEALS OFFICER

+JILL S. WOLFE, ESQ.